Pelé

 Pelé played in four World Cups with the Brazilian national team, figuring in Brazil's unprecedented three victories between 1958 and 1970.
 Pelé retired from Santos in 1974, but a year later, a multi-million-dollar offer lured him back into the game to play for the New York Cosmos as a North American league attempted to spread soccer to the United States.
 His second and final retirement came in October of 1977.

 He scored his thousandth goal in 1969 while playing in Rio de Janeiro's famous Maracana Stadium, a goal he dedicated to the "children of Brazil."
 Pelé would ultimately score 1279 goals in 1362 games.
-Pelé's importance in Brazil is of such magnitude that some have claimed he would be elected president if he ever chose to be a candidate.
+Pelé's importance in Brazil is so great that some have claimed he would be elected president if he ever chose to be a candidate.
 However, despite its Black and Mestizo majority, it has elected only light-skinned presidents.
 In 1993, President Cardoso appointed Pelé as Minister of Sports.
 Pelé's fame reached far beyond the confines of Brazil and sports.

-Pelé is considered by many to have been the complete soccer player in the history of the game and was repeatedly chosen as the most outstanding athlete of the twentieth century.
+Pelé is considered by many to have been the greatest soccer player in the history of the game and was repeatedly chosen as the most outstanding athlete of the twentieth century.
 He was the first Black man to be on the cover of Life Magazine, for instance, and even more than two decades after his professional soccer career, he is, certainly among the people of African descent, one of the most recognized in the world.
 Pelé Died on December 29, 2022, 82 years old.